gespel/EPSA/README.md

 ## Update nodes

-Repository holds two utility shell scripts:
-   - `update_head.sh`
-   - `update_node.sh`

-for controller and compute nodes respectively.

-Simply run them on corresponding nodes, in summary they just copy freshly compiled `.so` files to required locations and restart the services.
+1. After building the plugins you need to copy the `.so` files to corresponding locations that `slurm` scans for the plugins.

+2. You need to restart `slurm` daemons:
+   - `slurmd` on compute nodes;
+   - `slurmctld` on the head (controller) node.

 ### Suggested handy aliases